SaurontheMighty/SaurontheMighty/README.md

-- SideKit: appsidekit.com
+- SideKit- One Package to rule them all for mobile apps: [appsidekit.com](http://appsidekit.com/)
-- Not Evil Sudoku: apple.co/3vyesUR
+- Not Evil Sudoku- Minimalist sudoku app for iPhone: [App Store](apple.co/3vyesUR)